ansys/scade-design-rules/doc/source/rules/structure/number_of_predef_ops_in_diagram.rst

-.. index:: single: Number Of Predefined Operators In Diagram
+.. index:: single: Number of predefined operators in diagram

 Number of predefined operators in diagram
 =========================================